DHBs act over controversial 'premium' room charges at rest homes

 Charges for the premium rooms can range from an extra $50 to hundreds of dollars more each week, for features such as an en suite or garden access.

 The fees are negotiated between the home and resident.
-Such charging is a growing revenue stream, but there are concerns about how the cost is explained to older people and their families.
+Such charging is a growing revenue stream, but there are concerns about how much information people have about pricing.

 READ MORE: